 On the other hand, you should be aware that cocaine is far away from coca leaves!
 The production, sale and trafficking of coca paste (paco) and cocaine hydrochloride are illegal in Peru; the possession restricted to a few grams for personal use only (see below under Peruvian Drug Laws).

-Peru’s Amazon region is a popular destination for travelers, foreigners and locals choosing to participate in a shamanic ceremony or healing ritual often based on the consumption of Ayahuasca or other powerful plants and herbs.
-Being legal and considered part of Peru’s traditional medicine these unfortunately aren’t without risks.
+Peru’s Amazon region is a popular destination for travelers, foreigners, and locals choosing to participate in a shamanic ceremony or healing ritual often based on the consumption of Ayahuasca or other powerful plants and herbs.
+Being legal and considered part of Peru’s traditional medicine, these unfortunately aren’t without risks.

-Unfortunately, in the last few years the number of unqualified "healers" performing these ceremonies increased immensely.
-As consuming Ayahuasca and other traditional medicine not only can be a life changing and mind opening experience or heal your mind, body, and soul, but in some cases result in serious illness and even death, we strongly advise to only choose established, recommended healing retreats where an experienced shaman accompanies the participants from the beginning to the end.
+Unfortunately, in the last few years, the number of unqualified "healers" performing these ceremonies increased immensely.
+As consuming Ayahuasca and other traditional medicine not only can be a life changing and mind opening experience or heal your mind, body, and soul, but in some cases result in serious illness and even death, we strongly advise to only select established, recommended healing retreats where an experienced shaman accompanies the participants from the beginning to the end.

 Please have a medical check-up before participating in Ayahuasca rituals, as the vine not only increases the heart rate and blood pressure but as well causes significant psychological stress.

-In November 2017 after a long struggle and persistence of patients, their relatives, and supporters the Peruvian Congress finally recognized the medicinal properties of cannabis and made the medical and therapeutic usage of marijuana legal in Peru.
+In November 2017, after a long struggle and persistence of patients, their relatives, and supporters, the Peruvian Congress finally recognized the medicinal properties of cannabis and made the medical and therapeutic usage of marijuana legal in Peru.

 The Law 30681 now allows the informed use, research, production, import and sale of cannabis and its derivates, but exclusively for medicinal and therapeutic purposes in accordance with the regulations provided.

-To be allowed to buy and use medical marijuana in Peru patients have to go through a consultation from a registered physician and get his or her authorization.
-Then they are registered with their personal information including disease and cannabis treatment plan, which has to be approved by the Peruvian Ministry of Health, in a special database.
-After that they receive a prescription for the usage of cannabis and / or its derivates for medicinal and therapeutic purposes which can be filled in authorized pharmacies (in Lima Inkafarma and MiFarma) or cannabis dispensaries.
+To be allowed to buy and use medical marijuana in Peru, patients have to go through a consultation from a registered physician and get his or her authorization.
+Then they are registered with their personal information, including disease and cannabis treatment plan, which has to be approved by the Peruvian Ministry of Health, in a special database.
+After that they receive a prescription for the usage of cannabis and/or its derivates for medicinal and therapeutic purposes, which can be filled in authorized pharmacies (in Lima Inkafarma and MiFarma) or cannabis dispensaries.

-Be aware that prescriptions from other countries aren’t recognized; they are null and void in Peru.
+Be aware that prescriptions from other countries aren’t accepted; they are null and void in Peru.
 We highly recommend to not cross the border with cannabis or any derivates even though you might be allowed to consume them in your home country.

 However, CBD oil, for example, and other healing goodies are sold in some shops without prescription.

-Peru has quite extensive and clear laws when it comes to drugs and illicit substances which can be found in the Peruvian Penal Code.
+Peru has quite extensive and clear laws when it comes to drugs and illicit substances, which can be found in the Peruvian Penal Code.
 They cover all topics from cultivation, production, trafficking (including forcing others to smuggle), selling and consumption of cocaine, marijuana, opiates, ecstasy, and others.